mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 the method receives a copy and cannot modify the original.

-When a function has a parameter with a pointer type, it must be passed a pointer
+When a function has a parameter with a pointer type, it must be passed a pointer.
-However, when a method has a pointer receiver, it can be invoked on a pointer to a struct or a struct.
+However, when a method has a pointer receiver, it can be invoked on a pointer to a value or a value.
-When invoked on a struct, it will automatically pass a pointer to the struct to the method.
+When invoked on a value, it will automatically pass a pointer to the value to the method.

-When a type has multiple methods, `golint` wants all the receivers to have the same name.
+When a type has multiple methods, the `golint` tool wants all the receivers to have the same name.
 However, `golint` does not complain if some receivers are a pointer and others are values.